Remote Safety Audits: A Practical Approach to Verifying Contractor Program Implementation

 • A repeatable, cost-effective model

-By focusing on documentation rather than field observation, FIRST, VERIFY delivers meaningful oversight without the expense and disruption of constant onsite audits.
+By focusing on documentation rather than field observation, FIRST, VERIFY delivers meaningful oversight with-out the expense and disruption of constant onsite audits.

 When Remote Safety Audits Make the Most Sense